kubermatic/docs/content/kubermatic/master/changelog/2.12/_index.en.md

 - It is now possible to also configure automatic node updates by setting `automaticNodeUpdate: true` in the `updates.yaml`.
 This option implies `automatic: true` as node versions must not be newer than the version of the corresponding controlplane.
 - Cloud credentials can now be configured as presets
 - Access to datacenters can now be restricted based on the user&#39;s email domain.
-- It is now possible to open the Kubernetes Dashboard from the Kubermatic UI.
+- It is now possible to open the Kubernetes Dashboard from the KKP UI.
 - An option to use AWS Route53 DNS validation was added to the `certs` chart.
 - Added possibility to add labels to projects and clusters and have these labels inherited by node objects.
 - Added support for Kubernetes audit logging